-We stock many different types and makes of walking stick – in fact, we like to think we have something for everyone here at Ability Superstore
+We stock many different types of walking stick – in fact, we like to think we have something for everyone here at Ability Superstore

 Use our handy guide to help you work out what type of walking stick you or your loved one need, as there are several things to consider when you’re looking for the perfect walking stick.

 Choosing The Right Material For Your Walking Stick

 Oak, chestnut, aluminium?
 Walking sticks come in a variety of different materials.
 Let’s find out which one is right for you.

 Wooden Walking Sticks

 Wooden walking sticks are made from a variety of different woods including chestnut, ash, hazel and oak, and are available in a range of different colours.